jpommerening/release-station/docs/github-pages.md

 ## Which files to commit

-We now have an exact copy of the latest `master` copy at `gh-pages`.
+We now have an exact copy of the latest `master` commit at `gh-pages`.
 To run the application without _Grunt_ we need some more files that are usually not
 commited: